TencentCloud/karpenter-provider-tke/README.md

 Since `karpenter.k8s.tke/instance-cpu: 2` is not `Gt` `2`, this nodeclaim will be replaced.

-If you want to ignore `Drifited` in disruption, you should add following disruption settings in your `nodepool`:
+If you want to ignore `Drifted` in disruption, you should add following disruption settings in your `nodepool`:

 ```yaml
   disruption: